FelipeGHB/demostration_project_for_phython-flask-flutter/README.md

 - Visual Studio Code

 ### Introduction
-Flask is a micro web framework that is written in the Python programming language.
+Flask is a micro web framework that is written in the Python programming language to create APIs.
 It does not really require any tools or libraries, nor does it have any database components.
 It is referred to as a microframework that keeps the core "simple and also extensible".
+Flask uses local objects internally so that you (the creator) don't have to pass objects from function to function in order to stay safe.

 ### Installation
 Open up PowerShell as Administrator